ethereum-optimism/optimism-mud-starter/README.md

 Looking to use burner wallets?
 Prefer hardhat?
 Prefer NEXT.js?
 Check out these amazing alternatives:

 - [optimism starter](https://github.com/ethereum-optimism/optimism-starter) - A more traditional wagmi/viem based starterkit
 - [create mud](https://v2.mud.dev/cli#create) - This starterkit uses the react template.
-Mud offers a vanillajs version too
+MUD offers a vanillajs version too
 - [create wagmi cli](https://wagmi.sh/cli/create-wagmi) - A flexible cli with many templates (this starterkit was started from vite-react-cli-foundry)
 - [scaffold-eth](https://github.com/scaffold-eth/se-2) - The new 2nd version of a popular NEXT.js based starter including hardhat, burner wallets, great documentation, and an active telegram for support

 ## Learn more

-- [Mud Documentation](https://v2.mud.dev/) – learn about wagmi Hooks and API.
+- [MUD Documentation](https://v2.mud.dev/) – learn about wagmi Hooks and API.
 - [Foundry Documentation](https://book.getfoundry.sh/) – learn more about the Foundry stack (Anvil, Forge, etc).
 - [Vite Documentation](https://vitejs.dev/) – learn about Vite features and API.